F4IET/F4IET/README.md

 ## F4IET Githb

-- Hello all, My id is F4IET but my firts Name is Alain
+### Hello all, My id is F4IET but my firts Name is Alain.

-- I am and radio amateur (ham radio)
+- I am and radio amateur (ham radio) I build all my radio equipments.
+Even, testings and measerments equipments and devices.
--
+- I build all my radio equipments.
+Even, testings and measerments equipments and devices.
--
+- My Github share codes of course but also hardware designs.
 -

 <!---